rapidexpert/The-Way-We-Work/environment/ipython_notebook.md

 6. File -> Save and save somewhere that it won't get deleted (i put mine in /Users/adamhajari/Applications/)
 7. Go to System Preferences -> Accounts -> Login items
 8. Add this app

+Now when you boot up your laptop, an iPython notebook server will also startup at the usual port (the url you bookmarked in the "Running locally" section of this document)